2023 Moose Mountain Marathon Participant Guide

 Drop Bags:

-Drop bags will only be accepted on Friday night during the at packet pickup.
-As a result of what we expect to be more drop bags than ever, we will be strictly enforcing our pre-existing drop bag policies – we admit to some lax enforcement in years past.
-You may have one drop bag at each aid station that accepts drop bags (not all do).
+Drop bags will only be accepted on Friday at check in, we DO NOT accept drop bags on race morning.
+You may have one drop bag at each aid station that accepts drop bags.
 Your drop bags may be no larger than 15″ L x 10″ W x 7.5″ H. Do not put liquids in your drop bag (Red Bull, Coke, Etc.) as they have the tendency to break open.
 Drop bags will not be protected from the elements, so use waterproof bags if the contents inside cannot get wet.
 Do not put valuables in drop bags.
 Drop bags need to be clearly marked with your name, bib number and the aid station for which it is intended.
 Once the aid stations close, drop bags will be delivered to the finish line and likely will not be available until after 8:30PM Saturday night.
 Drop bags will remain outside, unattended / unmonitored near the finish line until approx 9:00AM on Sunday.
 Unclaimed drop bags will not be mailed to you and will be donated to charity.

 Lights: